coryshain/cdr/docs/source/models.rst

 .. _models:

-DTSR model classes
+CDR model classes
 ==================

-This package implements two inference algorithms for DTSR: ``DTSRMLE`` (:ref:`dtsrmle`) and ``DTSRBayes`` (:ref:`dtsrbayes`).
+This package implements two inference algorithms for CDR: ``CDRMLE`` (:ref:`cdrmle`) and ``CDRBayes`` (:ref:`cdrbayes`).
-The abstract base class ``DTSR`` defines common network-building code and public-facing methods.
+The abstract base class ``CDR`` defines common network-building code and public-facing methods.
-To support 3rd party development of new DTSR classes, methods that must be implemented by subclasses of ``DTSR`` are described in its documentation.
+To support 3rd party development of new CDR classes, methods that must be implemented by subclasses of ``CDR`` are described in its documentation.

 .. toctree::
-   :caption: DTSR Models:
+   :caption: CDR Models:

-   dtsrbase
+   cdrbase
-   dtsrmle
+   cdrmle
-   dtsrbayes
+   cdrbayes